vedderb/bldc/documentation/comm_can.md

 The default and recommended mode CAN-mode is **VESC**.

+## Timeout

+By default there is a timeout that stops the motor when nothing has been received on the CAN-bus for more than 0.5 seconds.
+The timeout value can be changed in VESC Tool under App Settings -> General.
+Settings it to 0 disables the timeout, but it is strongly recommended to not disable it in case something goes wrong with the communication link.
+There is also a timeout brake current that can be configured on that page that can be used to brake the motor when timeout occurs.
+By default it is 0, which just releases the motor.

+To prevent timeouts it is recommended to keep sending the desired commands over and over at a fixed rate, e.g. 50 Hz.

 ## VESC Mode

 The VESC CAN-mode supports basic commands that fit in a single CAN-frame as well as everything in https://github.com/vedderb/bldc/blob/master/comm/commands.c by splitting up the commands into multiple frames.
 The basic commands are described in this document.
 For a full and precise description of the protocol it is best to look at the source code https://github.com/vedderb/bldc/blob/master/comm/comm_can.c.